ddev/ddev/docs/content/users/usage/troubleshooting.md

 1. Stop all Docker containers that might be using the port by running `ddev poweroff && docker rm -f $(docker ps -aq)`, then restart Docker.
 2. If you’re using another local development environment that uses these ports (MAMP, WAMP, Lando, etc.), consider stopping it.
-3. Fix port conflicts by configuring your project to use different ports.
+3. Fix port conflicts by configuring DDEV globally to use different ports.
 4. Fix port conflicts by stopping the competing application.

 ### Method 1: Stop the conflicting application